NON-STOP FLIGHTS NOW AVAILABLE FROM CANADA TO ST VINCENT!

 Currently (May 2017) – Air Canada – December 2017 to April 2018: Direct, non-stop flights from Toronto to St Vincent every Thursday.
 Check with your travel agent as new airlines are likely to open direct routes during 2017/

 Most guests arrive by international flight landing in Barbados, and then take an inter-island connection (about 40 minutes) to St Vincent.
 From Barbados to St Vincent, you need to connect with – SVG Air or LIAT

 - Our airport in St Vincent is Argyle International (AIA) airport code – SVD

-- St Lucia (George Charles inter-island airport) – SLU
+- St Lucia – George Charles Airport – SLU

-- From North America, there are daily non-stop flights to Barbados BGI from New York (JFK), Miami (MIA)) and Toronto (TOR) – see note above about direct, non-stop flights from Toronto.
+- From North America, there are daily non-stop flights to St Lucia (UVF) and Barbados (BGI) from New York (JFK), Miami (MIA)) and Toronto (TOR) – see note above about direct, non-stop flights from Toronto.

-Despite some web sites advertising a ferry service, there are currently (October 2014) NO international ferry services to or from St Vincent
+Despite some web sites advertising a ferry service, there are currently (May 2017) NO international ferry services to or from St Vincent.

 Leah Hernandez, at Reservation Services International, has years of experience getting folks from North America to St Vincent.
 She offers excellent service and can usually get very good rates